alexcg1/my-first-jina-app/chapters/article.md

 ## It's search Jim, but not as we know it

-If you read my previous article on Towards Data Science, you'll know I'm a bit of a Star Trek nerd.
+If you read my [previous article on Towards Data Science](https://towardsdatascience.com/gpt-3-is-the-future-but-what-can-nlp-do-in-the-present-7aae3f21e8ed) you'll know I'm a bit of a Star Trek nerd.
 There's only one thing I like more than Star Trek, and that's building cool new stuff with AI.
-So I thought I'd combine the two!
+So I thought I'd combine the two yet again!

 In this tutorial we're going to build our own search engine to search all the lines from *Star Trek: The Next Generation*.
-We'll be using [Jina](https://github.com/jina-ai/jina/), a neural search framework which uses deep learning to power the (in our case) NLP search.
+We'll be using [Jina](https://github.com/jina-ai/jina/), a neural search framework which uses deep learning to power the our NLP search, though we could easily use it for image, audio or video search if we wanted to.

 We'll cover: